Skip to content

 Accessibility Guide

-Welcome to the Great Minnesota Get-Together!
-We offer a variety of services so that our guests can make the most of their visit to the 12 best days of summer.
-This guide applies to the 2023 Minnesota State Fair, Aug.
-24 through Labor Day, Sept.
-4. (All information subject to change.)
+Welcome to the 2024 Great Minnesota Get-Together!
+We offer a variety of services so that our guests can make the most of their visit to the 12 best days of summer – Aug.
+22 through Labor Day, Sept.
+2. (All information subject to change.)

 Electric Mobility Scooters, Strollers, Wagons and Wheelchairs